 Place the head (01A) on a flat surface.
-Lightly oil the idler bushing (02B) and pin (01AB).
-If so equipped, install the idler pin sleeve (01AG).
-Install the idler assembly (02).
+Lightly oil the idler bushing (02B) and pin (01AB); install the idler assembly (02) on the pin.
 Spin the idler to make certain that it moves freely on the pin.

-Install the head gasket (01B) over the head.
+Install the head gasket (01B) or O-ring (O) over the head.
 Carefully position the head and idler against the housing and engage the idler and rotor/shaft assembly (03A).
 Turn the rotor/shaft until the idler and rotor teeth engage.
 Do not force.

 Slide the head into the housing assembly.
-Rotate the head assembly (01A) until the groove in the head matches the groove in the housing.
+Rotate the head (01AA) until the groove in the head matches the groove in the housing.
 Secure the head to the housing with the capscrews (B).